Last Updated: October 21, 2024

 This was far from her first real estate investment in Phoenix, and she sold another home in the area about a decade prior.
 Back in 2008, she and her late husband sold a 14,500-square-foot mansion nearby for $3.2 million.
 This property sat on 2 acres of land.

 One year prior, the McCains moved into a condo in Phoenix.
-Initially, they purchased a $4.67-million condo in the 12-story, glass building in downtown Phoenix.
+Initially, they purchased a $4.67-million condo in the 12-story glass building in downtown Phoenix.
 Two years later, they purchased the downstairs unit for $830,000 and combined the two properties into one massive residence.
 Around that time, they also purchased a $700,000 loft for their daughter.
 Eventually, they put this Phoenix property back on the market for $730,000.

 In addition, the McCain family also owns a ranch in Cornville, Arizona.
 The property spans 15 acres and is worth about $1 million.
-The couple spent 20 years transforming the property and created a number of guest houses and cabins.
+The couple spent 20 years transforming the property and creating a number of guest houses and cabins.
 After John's passing, the family pledged to turn a strip of land on the property into a special area for local birds.

 Finally, the McCain family's vast real estate portfolio also includes properties in California and Virginia – mostly condos scattered across the two states.
 One notable property lies in La Jolla, San Diego.
-The condo spans 1,429 square feet and it was eventually sold in 2017 for $1.3 million.
+The condo spans 1,429 square feet, and it was eventually sold in 2017 for $1.3 million.
 Another two condos lie on beachfront property in Coronado, California.
 One of these condos was purchased for $2.6 million, while the other cost the McCains $2.1 million.
 Both were sold in 2014.

-Way back in 1993, Cindy appears to have purchased a 2,000-square-foot property in Arlington, Virginia through a trust for $375,000.
+Way back in 1993, Cindy appears to have purchased a 2,000-square-foot property in Arlington, Virginia, through a trust for $375,000.
 In 2017, she cashed in and sold the condo for $1.2 million, collecting a substantial profit margin.
 Cindy McCain also sold her childhood home in Phoenix for $3.2 million in 2006.

 Financial Disclosures